Working for BWA

 Current Vacancies

-Full Time: 22.5 to 30 hours per week
+Part Time: 22.5 to 30 hours per week

 This post is open to female applicants only as being female is deemed to be a genuine occupational requirement under Schedule 9, Paragraph 1 of the Equality Act 2010.